Monday, March 17, 2025

 So I was glad to see historian Heather Cox Richardson address that fateful day in her astute "‬Letters from an American."

 The Georgia man who claimed to have loaded the "Shot Heard Round the World" ended the war as a captive of Stoneman's Raid.
-The Stoneman Gazette had that story: "You are the cause of all this trouble?"
+The Stoneman Gazette had that story: "You are the man who caused all this trouble?"

 Thursday, August 18, 2022